f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 They achieved similar results for the Atari games.
 The greedy priorization techniques are rather easy to implement.
 That is the reason why I concentrate on the rank-based approach, guaranteeing better computation time with no significant loss in effectiveness to the proportional approach.

-To draw a transition from a rank based distribution I constructed examples with complexity $\mathcal{O}(1)$ avoiding calculating the cumulative sum of the priorities while sampling
+To draw a transition from a rank based distribution I constructed examples with complexity $\mathcal{O}(1)$ avoiding calculating the cumulative sum of the priorities while sampling.

 ### Concrete examples